-In addition to this Policy, all RACGP Councillors, members and staff remain subject to the:
+In addition to this Policy, all RACGP Board members, members and staff remain subject to the:

 a.
-RACGP Code of Conduct for College Representatives and Appointees to Faculty Boards, College Committees and Other Advisory Bodies, and
+RACGP Code of Conduct for College Representatives and Appointees to Faculty Councils, College Committees and Other Advisory Bodies, and

 b.
 HR Code of Conduct, as appropriate.